Old version

 If two or more values tie for the most occurrences, return the one that comes first.
 For example, if we added an extra

-to the array shown above – giving that value four occurrences as well – the method should still return8
+11to the array shown above – giving that value four occurrences as well – the method should still return8, because8comes before11in the array. -

 If all of the values occur exactly once, or if there is only one element, the first element should be returned.
 You should not need separate code to check for these cases.